The Human Immune Monitoring Center (HIMC)

 Immune monitoring services

-We have standardized immunoassays for human and mouse cytokines, which can be used to assay serum, plasma, cell culture supernatants, tissue homogenates, urine, CSF, lavages or other fluids.
-We measure multiple cytokines simultaneously using either Luminex with up to 76 biomakers or Olink panels with up to 92 biomarkers per panel (https://www.olink.com/products/).
-In addition, custom panels can be tailored or selected from multiple vendors (Thermofisher, EMD millipore, R&D systems/Biotechne, Biorad).
+We have standardized immunoassays for detection of human, mouse, rat and NHP cytokines, which can be used to analyze serum, plasma, cell culture supernatants, tissue homogenates, urine, CSF, lavages or other fluids.
+We measure multiple cytokines simultaneously using Luminex bead arrays with up to 80 biomarkers or Olink PEA technology with up to 92 biomarkers per panel.
+Custom Luminex panels can be tailored or selected from multiple vendors (Thermo Fisher, EMD Millipore, R&D systems/Biotechne, Bio-Rad).

 Mass cytometry, or CyTOF (Fluidigm), is a variation of flow cytometry in which antibodies are labeled with heavy metal ion tags rather than fluorochromes.
 Readout is by time-of-flight mass spectrometry.
 This allows for the combination of many more antibody specificities in a single samples, without significant spillover between channels.
 We have standardized panels for immunophenotyping, phenotyping+intracellular cytokine staining (ICS), and phenotyping+phospho-CyTOF, each with 30 to 38 antibodies.